toastynerd/ollama-agent/README.md

 - The default model is set to "llama2".
 You can change this in the `local_agent.py` file.
 - All commands require user confirmation before execution.
 - The Ollama container runs on port 11434.
 - If you're added to the docker group, you'll need to log out and back in for the changes to take effect.
+- If you're using fish shell, make sure to use `source venv/bin/activate.fish` instead of the standard activation command.